n0xite/SafeLinkPreview/README.md

 Safe Link Preview or SLP, is a safe sandbox enviroment that allows to avoid a potential phishing, nsfw, jumpscare or a rickroll.

 This an educational project with no real world value but I still plan to add new features to it.
-Currently it's in a very basic form which hinders the user experience quiet a bit.
+Currently it's in a very basic form which hinders the user experience quite a bit.

 To set it up you need a server for safe execution, like a Raspberry Pi.